Treating Pilonidal Cyst Disease with the Best Surgery Option

 Despite the apparent simplicity of the disease process, pilonidal disease often frustrates both patients and their surgeons because the disease often comes back after conventional surgical procedures.
 Most surgeons try and avoid operating on patients with pilonidal disease, as typical surgical outcomes are dismal and result in recurrent disease that is more complex than the original problem.

-Pilonidal disease is poorly understood by many surgeons.
-They fail to appreciate that the deep cleft is the cause of the disease.
+Pilonidal disease is poorly understood, and many surgeons underappreciate recurrence following surgery.
+Most fail to appreciate that the deep cleft is the cause of the disease.
 These surgeons often remove too much skin and deep tissue and leave large defects that further deepen the cleft.
 Conventional operations can create large, disfiguring wounds that require labor-intensive postoperative care.
 Unfortunately, these sub-optimal operations have become the so-called ‘standard of care’’.

 Removing large amounts of tissue is unnecessary since the cause of pilonidal disease is the deep valley of the natal cleft, so removing normal tissue is unnecessary and harmful.
-Because there is no ingrown hair/debris or cyst, a large excision is simply not needed.
-Furthermore, deep excision of the center of an airless, moist, diseased valley/cleft creates a wound that resists healing and increases the odds for recurrent disease.
+A large excision is unnecessary because there is no cyst, just an infection that will resolve once the cleft is made more shallow and the dead-space empty space) is removed.
+Furthermore, deep excision of the center of an airless, moist, diseased valley/cleft creates a wound that resists healing and increases the odds of recurrent disease.

 What prevents healing with conventional surgery?

-Recurrent pilonidal disease requires a definitive surgical procedure to reduce the depth of the natal cleft valley so it remains well aerated, dry, and shallow so that hairs and debris can’t be trapped.
+Recurrent pilonidal disease requires a definitive surgical procedure to reduce the depth of the natal cleft valley so that it remains well aerated, dry, and shallow and hairs and debris can’t be trapped.

 Liz’s Story: A patient testimonial